tlourey/tlourey.github.io/pages/powershell-commands.md

 ## Commands often forgotten

-`Get-Content -Path c:\temp\my-log-file.log -wait`: like cat. using -wait makes it like tail -f\
+`Get-Content -Path c:\temp\my-log-file.log -wait`: like cat. using -wait makes it like tail -f: <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-content#-wait>\
 `Select-String`: kind of like grep (need to check if it does work like grep)\
-`Out-GridView`: really cool wait view tables/rows\
+`Out-GridView`: really cool wait view tables/rows. -passthru is also really awesome.
+You should read the help page in full esp the Notes stuff: <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/out-gridview>

 ## Additional Resources